MasterIO02/ordr-client/README.md

 Anyone with this client can contribute and render osu! videos for API and website users of o!rdr.

-For more informations join the o!rdr Discord server: https://discord.com/invite/vJpskzepCZ
+Please join the [o!rdr Discord server](https://discord.com/invite/vJpskzepCZ) if you want to apply or get more informations about the client.

 ## How to use